christianmlong/personal/content/twisted_on_windows.md

     pip install --upgrade wheel setuptools

-Later we will use `wheel` to create our own binary packages for distribution to my production environment.
+Later we will use `wheel` to create our own binary packages for distribution to the production environment.
 That way we don't have to install the Microsoft Visual C++ Compiler on the production servers.

 #### <a name="python_packaging"></a> The state of Python packaging in 2015